jhamrick/nbgrader-demo/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/jhamrick/nbgrader-demo)

 The example assignment is located in `instructor/source`.
-If you run `nbgrader assign`:
+You can edit it to add new problems, change points, etc.

+Once you are happy with the assignment, you can open a terminal and run `nbgrader assign` to create the student version of the assignment:

     cd instructor
     nbgrader assign ps1 --create

-then this will create the student version in `instructor/release`.
+The student version will be located in `instructor/release`.
 You can "release" it to students with (still from the `instructor` directory):

     nbgrader release ps1